-Currency Capital is an alternative lender of business loans based in Los Angeles, California.
+Currency Finance (formerly known as Currency Capital) is an alternative lender of business loans based in Los Angeles, California.
 They provide equipment financing as well as working capital loans—however, equipment financing is what they’re most known for.
-Their equipment financing loan amounts go up to $2 million, and their working capital loans go up to $500,000.
-But their smaller deals (less than $150,000) are where Currency Capital really shines.
+Their equipment financing and working capital loans go up to $500,000.
+But their smaller deals (less than $150,000) are where Currency Finance really shines.

 Pros and Cons

 - Simple and easy application process for equipment financing under $150,000